semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 installation time by restoring installed packages quickly in order to be reused between jobs.

+Cache is created per project basis and it is exposed to every its job.

+TODO: Describe paramets key and path.
+Point out that key is normalized, cache is managed explicitly by using the commands.

-#### Commands and Command Line Parameters
+#### Commands

-The `cache` utility supports two commands: `cache store` and `cache restore`.
+The `cache` utility supports the following options:

-The general form of the `cache store` command is the following:

-    cache store key_value cache_dir
+    cache store

-The first parameter is the `key` that will be used for saving the desired files and should be unique among the cache keys of the same Semaphore 2.0 project.
-Second parameter should hold the path of an existing directory or file.

-The general form of the `cache restore` command is the following:

-    cache restore key_value
+    cache restore

-Note: However, what is important about `key_value` is that you should be able to recover it afterwards in order to become available to all the jobs of the pipeline that want to use that `key_value` afterwards.

-The `key_value` should already exists or the `cache restore` command will return nothing.
-However, this will not make your Semaphore 2.0 job to fail.

-*Each `key` in the cache is created on a per Semaphore 2.0 project basis to help you share file resources between jobs.*
+    cache has_key
+    cache list
+    cache delete
+    cache clear

+TODO: Add that only has_key can return non-zero exit status.

 #### Dependencies

-The `cache` utility depends on the following three environment variables:
+The `cache` utility depends on the following environment variables which are automatically set in every job environment:

 - `SEMAPHORE_CACHE_URL`: this environment variable stores the IP address and the port number of the cache server (`x.y.z.w:29920`).
 - `SEMAPHORE_CACHE_USERNAME`: this environment variable stores the username that will be used for connecting to the cache server (`5b956eef90cb4c91ab14bd2726bf261b`).
-- `SSH_PRIVATE_KEY_PATH`: this environment variable stores the path to the SSH key that will be used for connecting to the cache server (`/home/semaphore/.ssh/semaphore_cache_key`).
+- `SEMAPHORE_CACHE_PRIVATE_KEY_PATH`: this environment variable stores the path to the SSH key that will be used for connecting to the cache server (`/home/semaphore/.ssh/semaphore_cache_key`).

-All these three environment variables are automatically defined and initialized by Semaphore 2.0.

 #### Examples